 Optimum Large Cap Value Fund seeks long-term growth of capital.
 The Fund may also seek income.

-Under normal circumstances, the Fund invests at least 80% of its net assets (plus borrowings for investment purposes) in securities of large market capitalization companies (80% policy).
+Under normal circumstances, the Fund invests at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in securities of large market capitalization companies (80% policy).
 This policy may be changed only upon 60 days’ prior notice to shareholders.
 For purposes of this Fund, large market capitalization companies are those companies whose market capitalization is similar to the market capitalization of companies in the Russell 1000® Value Index.
-As of June 28, 2013, the Russell 1000 Value Index had a market capitalization range between $487.2 million and $401.7 billion.
+As of June 30, 2014, the Russell 1000 Value Index had a market capitalization range between $1.3 billion and $432.3 billion.
 The market capitalization range for this index will change on a periodic basis.
 A company’s market capitalization is based on its current market capitalization or its market capitalization at the time of the Fund’s investment.
 Companies whose market capitalization no longer meets this definition after purchase continue to be considered to have a large capitalization for purposes of this 80% policy.

-The Fund intends to invest primarily in common stocks of U.S. companies, but it may also invest in other securities that the sub-advisers believe provide opportunities for capital growth and income, such as preferred stocks, warrants, and securities convertible into common stocks.
-In keeping with the Fund’s investment objective, the Fund may also invest in foreign securities, including American Depository Receipts (ADRs) and other depositary receipts and shares; futures, options, and other derivatives; and fixed income securities, including those rated below investment grade.
+The Fund intends to invest primarily in common stocks of U.S. companies, but it may also invest in other securities that the sub-advisors believe provide opportunities for capital growth and income, such as preferred stocks, warrants, and securities convertible into common stocks.
+In keeping with the Fund’s investment objective, the Fund may also invest in foreign securities, including American Depositary Receipts (ADRs) and other depositary receipts and shares; futures, options, and other derivatives; and fixed income securities, including those rated below investment grade.